The Yenching Academyopen

-Our first cohort scholars have taken a range of paths.
-Roughly 30% continued to Ph.D. level studies at esteemed universities, while others are employed by the Clingendael Netherlands Institute of International Relations, Google, Aurecon South Africa, The Associated Press, Panasonic, General Electric, HNA Group, the Singapore Police Force, Bank of Korea, the Chinese Ministry of Commerce, and more.
+Our scholars take many paths.
+Roughly 30% continued to Ph.D. level studies at esteemed universities, including Cambridge, Oxford, Harvard, Yale, Duke, The University of Chicago, Peking University, and more.
+Others are employed by the Clingendael Netherlands Institute of International Relations, Google, Huawei, Aurecon South Africa, The Associated Press, Tencent, the Indian Political Action Committee, the Federal Administrative Court of Switzerland, Panasonic, General Electric, HNA Group, the Singapore Police Force, Bank of Korea, the Chinese Ministry of Commerce, and more.

 All admitted students receive the Yenching Scholarship, which covers tuition, accommodation in the Yenching Academy House, a travel stipend for one round-trip journey to and from Beijing, basic medical insurance, and a living stipend adequate to cover campus living costs and expenses related to field studies.

 Scholars live in newly renovated single rooms in the Shaoyuan 6 dormitory on Peking University’s campus.
 Most scholars are placed in two-bedroom suites, sharing a bathroom with one person of the same gender.